erasmus-without-paper/ewp-specs-api-iias/endpoints/index.md

 ### `hei_id` (required)

 Identifier of the HEI which we want to fetch the list of IIAs from.
+This MUST be the HEI covered by the server.
+It MUST be required, even if the server covers only a single HEI.

+### `partner_hei_id` (optional)

+If given, then the server MUST limit the list of returned IIA IDs to only those in which `partner_hei_id` is one of the partners.
+This value of this parameter MUST NOT equal the value passed in `hei_id`.

+Note, that if both `hei_id` and `partner_hei_id` are given, then the client is specifying two partners of the IIA, but IIAs MAY have more than two partners.
+It's currently not allowed for the client to filter IIAs by more than two partners.

 ### `receiving_academic_year_id` (optional, repeatable)